-If you are going to bet for a living, then you need to be aware of not only getting the best odds but also the smallest margins.
-Bookies make money by betting with greater margins than the punter.
+If you are going to bet big, then you need to be aware of not only getting the best odds but also the smallest margins.
+Bookies earn by betting with greater margins than the punter.
 On some markets, bookies will try to price up the event so make money regardless of the outcome but in some sports, this is not possible so essentially the bookie is betting against the punter.

 The formula for working out the margin on a bet is quite simple.